Debt Recovery Lawyers

 If a creditor is successful in obtaining an order from a court (or tribunal) for payment of a debt, there will often be a number of avenues available to the creditor to enforce the debt.
 For example, depending on the jurisdiction in which the order was made, the creditor may be able to:

-(f) if the debtor is a company, issue a statutory demand and subsequent winding up proceedings in the Federal Court of Australia or the Supreme Court which, if successful, will result in either a negotiated resolution or the appointment of a liquidator in which case a creditor may receive a dividend from the company in liquidation.
+- If the debtor is a company, issue a statutory demand and subsequent winding up proceedings in the Federal Court of Australia or the Supreme Court which, if successful, will result in either a negotiated resolution or the appointment of a liquidator in which case a creditor may receive a dividend from the company in liquidation.

-What are the risks of pursuing a debt?
+What are the risks of pursuing debt?

-(f) that, if the debtor pays the debt and then subsequently enters into bankruptcy or liquidation, a trustee in bankruptcy (if the debtor is an individual) or a liquidator (if the debtor is a company) may seek to recover payment of the debt.
+- If the debtor pays the debt and then subsequently enters into bankruptcy or liquidation, a trustee in bankruptcy (if the debtor is an individual) or a liquidator (if the debtor is a company) may seek to recover payment of the debt.